Top 10 Strangest Borders In The World Today

 Photo: Wikipedia

-Understanding the mind-boggling complexities of the Netherlands/Belgium border located at the municipalities of Barrle-Nassau and Barrle-Hertog takes some time.
+It takes some time to grasp the mind-boggling complexities of the Netherlands/Belgium border located in the municipalities of Barrle-Nassau and Barrle-Hertog.

-The Dutch side of the border contains 22 Belgian exclaves (legally part of Belgium, but enclosed entirely by Dutch land) while there are three other pieces of Belgian land which span the border between the two countries.
+There are 22 Belgian exclaves (legally part of Belgium but completely surrounded by Dutch land) on the Dutch side of the border, and three other pieces of Belgian land that span the border between the two countries.

-There are also six Dutch exclaves located within the largest Belgian exclave and another located within the second-largest exclave.
-Exclaves within exclaves, if you will.
+There are also six Dutch exclaves within Belgium's largest exclave and one within the second-largest exclave.
+If you will, exclaves within exclaves.

-The borders are so elaborate that many houses and shops are split down the middle between the two countries.
-Residents wake up in one country and make their breakfast in another, due to rooms falling either side of the border.
+Because the borders are so intricate, many homes and businesses are split down the middle between the two countries.
+Because the rooms are on either side of the border, residents wake up in one country and eat breakfast in another.

-Belgium and the Netherlands are part of the Schengen Area.
-This means there are no permanent border controls at this border.
+The Schengen Area includes Belgium and the Netherlands.
+This means that no permanent border controls exist at this point.

-On the Belgian side, the border is shared by four Flemish provinces (out of the five in the Flemish Region).
-From west to east: West Flanders, East Flanders, Antwerp and Limburg (Belgium).
-A small part is shared by the Walloon province of Liège, which also includes the German-speaking East Cantons.
-At the Dutch side, the border is shared by three provinces: Zeeland, North Brabant and Limburg.
+The border is shared by four Flemish provinces (four of the five in the Flemish Region) on the Belgian side.
+West Flanders, East Flanders, Antwerp, and Limburg (Belgium), from west to east.
+The Walloon province of Liège, which includes the German-speaking East Cantons, shares a small portion.
+The border is shared by three provinces in the Netherlands: Zeeland, North Brabant, and Limburg.

 5. No Man’s Land Bir Tawil- Egypt/Sudan border